Measuring Equality in Machine Learning Security Defenses: A Case Study in Speech Recognition: Experiments

 \subsection{Biased Rejection in Defenses Study}

 We compare two proposed methods in the literature for their biased rejection based on the measurement of false positivity rate.
-We use the M5 model architecture and training procedure outlined above without adversarial training or noise augmentation unless otherwise specified.
+Unless otherwise specified, we use the M5 model architecture and training procedure outlined above without adversarial training or noise augmentation.

 For our first rejection method, we analyze the work of \cite{melis2017deep} by doing neural rejection (NR).
-Within this framework, it is assumed we have a deep neural model $f$ which has layers $l_0, ..., l_N$, each taking in the previous representation $h$.
+This framework assumes we have a deep neural model $f$ with layers $l_0, ..., l_N$, each taking in the previous representation $h$.
 It is also assumed that the final layer, $l_N$, is a fully connected linear layer, which takes a learned representation $h_{N-1}$.
 They propose learning a Support-Vector Machine (SVM) with an RBF kernel using $h_{N-1}$.
 Due to the SVM being a Compact Abating Probability (CAP) model \cite{melis2017deep}, we can use the probabilities as a measurement from the training distribution.
 This allows rejecting based on some threshold $t$, assuming it is an adversarial example.
 We measure the equalized odds by measuring the percentage per each sub-population in $s \in S$, which are rejected at varying thresholds $\sigma$.

 The second method we analyze within the framework is randomized smoothing (RS) \cite{cohen2019certified}.
 This method has been widely adopted as it offers certifiable robustness with a simple implementation.
 Randomized smoothing can be defined as adding noise $\epsilon$ to the classification $f(x + \epsilon) = y$ where $\epsilon$ is drawn from $N(0, \sigma^2I)$.
 The intuition is that adversarial examples at test time would be `drowned out' with this noise addition, and the model is trained with such noise.
 The original work offers a simple algorithm that includes a reject from classifying task based on a Monte Carlo sampling.
-Here $n$ noise profiles are sampled from $N(0, \sigma^2I)$ and the prediction classes for each data point with noise profile addition are accumulated as counts.
+The prediction classes for each data point with the same noise profile addition are accumulated as counts.
 The top two class counts are then used to parameterize a binomial test with a threshold $\alpha$.